Austria’s Last Empress Died 20 Years Ago

 When empress Zita died at 14 March 1989, at the age of 96, her family was allowed by the Austrian government to bury her in the Kapuziner Crypt in Vienna.
 Over 200 members of the Habsburg and Bourbon-Parma family attended the funeral, along with 6000 other people, among them leading politicians, royalty and a representative of pope John Paul II.
 Empress Zita had asked that her heart, which was placed in an urn, stay behind at the monastery of Muri, Switzerland, where the her husband’s heart had rested for decades.
 In doing so, Zita assured herself that, in death, she and her husband would remain by each other’s side for eternity.

 Two youtube clips of the funeral:Austrian Royals, Historical Royals, Italian Royals

-Tagged Biography, Bourbon-Parma, Death, Habsburg, Zita of Bourbon-Parma.
+Tagged Biography, Bourbon-Parma, Death, House of Habsburg, Zita of Bourbon-Parma.